Serious-Fin/nvim/README.md

 `:LspInfo` - show currently connected LSPs
 `:h vim.lsp.buf` - display all available functions, that can be called by LSP.
 These can be mapped by shortcuts.
+`:Mason` - to see installed and ready to use LSPs

 # Shortcuts
 `K` - display hover LSP info for function under cursor